-The Campaign has been bolstered by a number of business, civic and non-profit leaders who have joined our advisory board and by others who, like Los Angeles Mayor Eric Garcetti and Councilman Gil Garcetti (our headquarter city) have agreed to endorse the Campaign publicly, as have many school, community and thought leaders in LA and elsewhere, including the LA Lakers basketball team, former HUD Secretary Henry Cisneros, and Steven Zimmer, former president of the Los Angeles Unified District School Board (LAUSD), who has actively helped the campaign and has stated “We’ve needed an ally like the campaign for many years and thank you for creating one.”
+The Campaign has been bolstered by a number of business, civic and non-profit leaders who have joined our advisory board and by others who, like Los Angeles Mayor Eric Garcetti (our headquarter city) have endorse dthe Campaign publicly, as have many school, community and thought leaders in LA and elsewhere, including the LA Lakers basketball team, former HUD Secretary Henry Cisneros, and Steven Zimmer, former president of the Los Angeles Unified District School Board (LAUSD), who has actively helped the campaign and has stated “We’ve needed an ally like the campaign for many years and thank you for creating one.”

 Notable among national endorsers is Scarlett Lewis. whose son Jesse was among the 29 students shot to death at Sandy Hook.
 A former journalist, Scarlett researched the shooter’s history and concluded that had he experienced EQ learning in his school years, the massacre would not have taken place.
 Subsequently she became a national advocate for the learning in all schools and founded her own program, Jesse Lewis Choose Love Movement.

 From Scarlett: “I fully support the EQuip Our Kids! campaign because we need parents and the public to get behind creating whole generations of children who won’t pick up a gun to deal with any resentments and hurts that their families, society or their schools are not otherwise teaching them how to move past.
 We need every school to include this learning because it is the path to truly safer schools and mentally and emotionally healthy children, along with many other benefits.”